CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 By the end of this class, you should be able to:

-- What are expressions and statements (and what's the difference)?
-- Define what expressions and statements are and describe the difference
 - Define what was a conditional is
 - Define what `for` and `while` loops are and define the difference
 - Write an if statement using a conditional